isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 However, that is not always the case.
 In certain uncommon — but valid — deployments, the relay address may not match the subnet.
 This usually means that there is more than one subnet allocated for a given link.
-The two most common examples where this is the case are long-lasting network renumbering (where both old and new address space is still being used) and a cable network.
+The two most common examples of this are long-lasting network renumbering (where both old and new address spaces are still being used) and a cable network.
 In a cable network, both cable modems and the devices behind them are physically connected to the same link, yet they use distinct addressing.
 In such a case, the DHCPv4 server needs